centic9/commons-test/README.md

 * ThreadTestHelpers - easily run unit tests multiple times in parallel to ensure the code does not contain hidden race conditions
 * MemoryLeakVerifier - a simple way of adding memory leak assertions to unit tests
 * TestEnvironment - handling temporary files/directories in a clean way, ensure that files are not locked any more at the end of the test
+* PrivateConstructorCoverage - use this if you would like to get 100% coverage of classes with private constructors
+* ThreadDump - get a printable output of all stack-traces similar to the output of the `jstack` tool

 ## Use it